Regional: Enhancing Readiness of ADB Developing Member Countries for Scaled Up Climate Finance

 |Status of Implementation Progress (Outputs, Activities, and Issues)||

-Output 3: Enhanced awareness of investment opportunities in low-carbon, climate resilient infrastructure.
-The RETA supported the organization of consultation meetings between GCF, the government of Fiji and ADB, which played a vital role in obtaining GCF Board approval of a $31 million adaptation grant for an ADB water supply and sanitation project in Fiji in November 2015.
+Output 3: Awareness of investment opportunities in low-carbon, climate resilient infrastructure enhance.
+The TA supported the organization of consultation meetings between GCF, the government of Fiji and ADB, which played a vital role in obtaining GCF Board approval of a $31 million adaptation grant for a proposed ADB water supply and sanitation project in Fiji in November 2015.
 It has also supported a regional consultation workshop with DMC representatives on ADB's Climate Change Strategic Framework 2017-2030 in March 2017 as well as meetings of the President's Advisory Group for Sustainable Development and Climate Change, which help ADB to identify emerging trends and new areas for climate investment.

 |Summary of Environmental and Social Aspects|